 7. Decide what can wait

 The best production plans are opinionated.
 They say what to fix now, what to defer, and what not to touch.
-Architecture matters, but it should support security, scalability, reliability, testing, and maintainability instead of becoming an abstract project.
+Architecture matters, but it comes after security, performance, scalability, testing, reliability, and maintainability are serving the product.

 The right first step is usually a focused production-readiness audit.
-It turns anxiety into a sequence: launch blockers first, hardening next, cleanup after the product can breathe.
+It turns anxiety into a sequence: security first, then test coverage, scalability, performance, reliability, and the rest of the hardening work needed to make the product enterprise-ready fast.